shahpriyankaj/qna-chatbot/README.md

 2. <b>Data Retrieval & Generation:T</b> It takes the user query as input and creates the embeddings.
 Using semantic search, get the top 3 chunks from vectorstore and generates the response using LLM and sends back the response.
 The prompt to LLM is generated using system prompt, context and a question.
 The RAG pipeline is encompassed into Rest API and integreated into QnA chatbot UI for question and answering.

 #### Additional Design consideration:
-1. User Interaction such as thumbs-up and thumbs-down are stored into persistent storage to evaluate customer satisfaction store.
+1. Feedback loop (User Interaction) such as thumbs-up and thumbs-down are stored into persistent storage to evaluate customer satisfaction store.
 2. The response from the API is streamed, meaning the user doesn't have to wait for the entire response to be generated.
 Instead, the UI displays the response as it is being streamed, improving the overall user experience.
 3. <b> MOST IMPORTANT</b>: The entire project was developed and tested on CPU with 16GB RAM.
 Adding GPU can improve the faster response time.